Accessibility statement

 • On some web pages, information is conveyed by color alone. (criterion 3.1)

-• Text does not always remain readable when the font size is increased up to at least 200%. (criterion 10.4)
+• Text does not always remain readable when the font size is increased to at least 200%. (criterion 10.4)

-• On each web page, downloadable office documents do not always have an accessible version if necessary.(criterion 13.3)
+• On some web pages, downloadable office documents do not always have an accessible version when required. (criterion 13.3)

 2. Operable